academe/wp-max-submit-protect/readme.txt

 = Are there any configuration options? =

 Through the plugin no; you just install and go.
 There may be some server settings to update, and the purpose of this plugin is to warn you about those.

+=  What are the PHP ini settings? =

+The PHP ini settings that could affect the data in large forms are:

+* max_input_vars
+* suhosin.get.max_vars
+* suhosin.post.max_vars
+* suhosin.request.max_vars

+You may have all, some or none of these settings configured.
+If none are set, then max_input_vars will default to 1000.
+This is certainly too low for some e-commerce plugins.

 == Screenshots ==